What Is Pile Foundation?

 4. Tension Pile

 These types of pile foundation anchor down the structures subjected to uplift due to hydrostatic pressure or due to the overturning moment.
-It is also called uplift pile.
+It is also called an uplift pile.

 5. Anchor Pile